 Finding a good day trip destination around Berlin is easy.
 Those who want to see the only place on Earth at which they used to produce radioactive toothpaste should head towards Oranienburg.
 By the way: They have a nice ‘Palace Park’ up there too.

-Berlin, June 8th, 2020, updated November 21st, 2020 (The Berlin Spectator) — The German version of Oranienburg’s official tourist website does convey the message in words anyone will understand: “The Palace Park is nice in spring, summer, fall and winter.
+Berlin, June 8th, 2020, updated August 8th, 2021 (The Berlin Spectator) — The German version of Oranienburg’s official tourist website does convey the message in words anyone will understand: “The Palace Park is nice in spring, summer, fall and winter.
 In the Palace Park, there are many flowers and very old and large trees.”
-A third-grader would have gotten a B+ for that kind of essay.
+A third-grader would have gotten a B+ for this kind of essay.

 But they are right.
 The park is one of Oranienburg’s highlights.
 It offers quietude and things to see for visitors who like frogs, flowers and forests, as well as a giant playground for children of all ages.
 They can run, climb or play with a blue whale that features a spout.
 There even is a wooden fairy tale house.

 While the little ones play, parents and grandparents can sit in the Castle Garden Café to have a strawberry cake or a chilled lemonade and ask themselves what exactly Oranienburg has to do with radioactivity.
 The 4 Euro for a ticket (2 Euro during the cool season) are definitely worth it.